-Chime Bank offers an award-winning app and debit card with its checking account offer.
+Chime offers an award-winning financial app and debit card.
 There are no hidden or ongoing banking fees to be aware of, and you can open an account without a credit check.
-Chime Bank even lets you access your paycheck up to two days early with their “faster” direct deposit offering.
+Chime even lets you access your paycheck up to two days early with their “faster” direct deposit offering.
 There are also no minimum deposit amounts, so it’s easy to get started.

 Consumers Credit Union Free Rewards Checking

 Consumers Credit Union offers one of the most valuable checking accounts available today if your goal is earning interest on your deposits.
 This account lets you rack up 5.09% APY on deposits up to $10,000 if you meet specific account requirements.
 For example, earning their best rate requires you to agree to receive documents electronically, make at least 12 debit card purchases totaling $100 or more each month, set up direct deposits of at least $500 per month, and spend $1,000 or more on a CCU Visa Credit Card each month.